npge/lua-npge/API.md

 >  bs:nameByBlock(block2)
 "yyy"

+-- iterate through blocks with names
 >  for b, name in bs:iterBlocks() do
 >> print("block " .. name .. " has size " .. b:size())
 >> end
 block xxx has size 2
 block yyy has size 1

+-- get a map from name to block
 >  bs:blocks(true)
 {
   xxx = Block of 2 fragments, length 2,